 That said, I’ve learned the hard way on other trips: if you plan on hiking, it’s better to go later in the season as opposed to earlier when there can still be snow on the trails!

 >>>>> Norway is beautiful in the rain, too!
 Check out 45 photos of Norway to inspire your trip.

 The key to a busy day in port is getting a good night’s sleep before and after!

 Midnight sun is a reality of travel through Norway.
 It kept me up a few years ago in Sweden and it kept me up again on this cruise.
-When the sun never sets, it can be difficult to sleep, especially if you’re adjusting to jetlag on top of that.
+When the sun never sets, it is difficult to sleep, especially if you’re adjusting to jetlag on top of that.